RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 The example shows how to migrate an existing V1_00 database to the final V2_00 schema version bringing the database in a better normalized state.
 In V1_00 the user type is a string property in table Users.
 In V2_00 will be added a table UserType and the field Users.UserType will be replace by Users.UserTypeId.

 The repo contains a EfConsoleApp1 sample app.
 In the EfConsoleApp1.Model project there are 2 migrations defined.
-The first of them - 20250401171019_V1_00- (Migration1) is creating table AppSettings and Users.
+The first of them - 20250401171019_V1_00 - (Migration1) is creating table AppSettings and Users.

 The second migration 20250522151025_V2_00 (Migration2) adds RowVersion fields to both tables.
 And it adds the new table UserType.
+Then the field Users.UserType should be replaced with Users.UserTypeId.

+In a next step the Users.UserType should be removed from database schema.
+This is not shown here.
+It requires a new DbContext with adjusted entities.
+Migrations 20250401171019_V1_00 and 20250522151025_V2_00 will have to be copied to the new DbContext and enhanced with a third migration deleting tables and fields like User.UserType to reach the final database schema.
+This second DBContext is necessary because without it the data migration from Users.UserType to Users.UserTypeId is not possible with EFCore as Users.UserType is not existing in final database schema.

 ## Create model data converters: BaseModelDataConverter